trungvose/Centering-in-CSS-Horizontal-and-Vertical/README.md

 ####Horizontal

 ##### 1. Inline element (like text or button..)
-To simply center text inside a block element is using: __text-align__
+To simply center text inside a block element is using: __text-align: center__
 ######HTML
 ```html
     <div class="border-wrapper horizontal-inline-element-center">